rinmalavi/rinmalavi.github.io/_posts/2014-06-06-git-cheatsheet.md

 Mingle with origin

     git remote set-url origin <url_of_the_repo>

+Push to another branch.

+    git push origin some_branch:some_other_branch

 Don't be scared of the next one!
 Force push (may replace what you have with what you may not want to have).